nucleus-network/missioninfo/README.md

 ### :mag: What is Mission:Information? :mag:
 <p>Mission:Information is an open-source and interactive curriculum that helps teens develop media and web literacy skills, and have some fun while doing so.
 This curriculum was created as a way to help teens deal with fake news and misinformation that they might encounter online.
 A main goal of this curriculum is to empower learners to become strong consumers, producers, and distributors of news and media.</p>

-### Who created Mission:Information?
+### 🤔 Who created Mission:Information? 🤔
-<p>This curriculum was developed by Nucleus Learning Network, Open Austin, and The Austin Monitor in partnership with Mozilla.
+<p>This curriculum was initially developed by Nucleus Learning Network, Open Austin, and The Austin Monitor in partnership with Mozilla.
+Currently, this project is run by Sarah Morris from Nucleus Learning Network.
 This project follows <a href="https://www.mozilla.org/en-US/about/governance/policies/participation/">Mozilla's Community Participation Guidelines</a>.
 Visit the link to learn more!</p>

 ### What work is being done currently and how can I get involved?
 <p>Sarah Morris from Nucleus Learning Network is currently a Mozilla Open Leaders Fellow and is working on a new computer science lesson to supplement the original three Mission:Information Lessons.
 This new lesson will help learners gain a new perspective on misinformation and fake news by focusing on algorithms, and will help learners continue to strengthen their media and web literacy skills. </p>